 To begin implementation, your Top Management should decide on and create an implementation team to head the effort.
 This team should be made up of managers from different areas of your business.
 An implementation team will ensure the success of your transition to the new Quality Management System.

-The implementation team should be headed by a Management Representative that will oversee all parts of the implementation process.
+The implementation team should be headed by the Management Representative that will oversee all parts of the implementation process.
 This person should hold a perfect understanding of the ISO 9001 standard.
 They will be the line of communication between the implementation team and the ISO 9001 registrar that will eventually certify your business.

-A Management Representative should be a member of management that is respected and has a passion for managing and maintaining the Quality Management System far into the future.
+The Management Representative should be a member of management that is respected and has a passion for managing and maintaining the Quality Management System far into the future.

 It will be much easier to map out a plan for meeting the standards when you are aware of which processes within your organization coordinate with which requirements.
-It's extremely helpful to use flow charts to figure out exactly how your business gets from Point A to Point B when it comes to creating new products for customers.
+It's extremely helpful to use flow charts and turtle diagrams to figure out exactly how your business gets from Point A to Point B when it comes to creating new products for customers.

 You can do something as sophisticated as using computer software to define each step of the process, or simply use post-it notes on a wall.
-Once you can see the entire process in front of you, it's time to decide which of the items is a key process and which is a support process.
+Once you can see the entire process in front of you, it's time to decide which of the items is a core process and which is a support process.

 In order to keep the transition to ISO 9001 running smoothly, there should be a structured plan set into place.
 Using the to-do list created from your analyses in step one, the implementation team should create milestones and deadlines to get things done.